TikTok has not responded to the "eaten alive" mukbang video

 According to Giao thong Newspaper, in Vietnam, TikTok channels such as: Toc vang hoe, Food dac am, Spicy Kim... are channels that regularly make fresh food mukbang videos, attracting millions of views.
 According to a survey, on the TikTok channel "Toc vang hoe", out of 5 fresh food mukbang videos, up to 4 videos have the channel owner mentioning the names of beverage products of different brands such as: Pepsi, Que Viet brown rice tea, Coca-Cola...

-It is worth mentioning that this eating habit has been warned by doctors about its unpredictable health consequences.
+It is worth mentioning that doctors have warned about the unpredictable health consequences of this diet.

-Giao thong Newspaper contacted TikTok's representative in Vietnam and the Department of Radio, Television and Electronic Information (PTTT&TTĐT, under the Ministry of Information and Communications ) about the controversial content mentioned above, but these units have not yet responded.
+Giao thong Newspaper contacted TikTok's representative in Vietnam and the Department of Radio, Television and Electronic Information (PTTT&TTDT, under the Ministry of Information and Communications ) about the above controversial content, but these units have not yet responded.

 Video of eating raw beef by the owner of Com Nha TV channel